Tools and resources

 It is like the process for routine stakeholder consultation.
 Additional consultation usually happens before or alongside the routine consultation.

 The developer should contact the quality assurance team for an initial discussion as soon as the need for additional consultation is identified.
-If the work is likely to involve people using services or their family or carers, the developer should discuss their plans with the public involvement lead.
-If the aim is to test the feasibility of implementing guideline recommendations, it may be useful to involve a member of the field team for advice and support.
+If the work is likely to involve people using services or their family or carers, the developer should discuss their plans with the people and communities team lead.
+If the aim is to test the feasibility of implementing guideline recommendations, it may be useful to involve a member of the implementation or insight teams for advice and support.

 Details of the additional consultation must be clearly stated in a proposal document and in the methods document.
 The proposal needs to be signed off by the quality assurance team.